gibbok/typescript-book/README.md

 };
 ```

-It is possible to specify a default value when a property is optional”
+It is possible to specify a default value when a property is optional"

 ```typescript
 type X = {